ccnklc/turbo-federation/README.md

 # Turbo Federation

-This is a combination of official starter Turborepo, NextJs and Apollo Subgraph(federation) demo.
+This is a combination of official starter Turborepo, NextJs and Apollo Supergraph (Federation) demo.

 ## What's inside?

 This turborepo uses [pnpm](https://pnpm.io) as a packages manager.
-It is not only turbo charged with turbo but it also has integrated subgraph demo of Apollo.
+It is not only turbo charged with turbo but it also has integrated supergraph subgraph demo of Apollo.

-Althought it is not a complete example with nice file names and integrated rover etc.
-However I hope this could give you an insight to start building your own super Turbo Federated Graphql app.
+Althought it is not a complete example with nice file names and integrated rover etc, I hope this could give you an insight to start building your own super Turbo Federated Graphql apps.

 It includes the following packages/apps: